Abibubble/ms3-the-bar-blade/TESTING.md

 * &#128100; Click the Profile button to take the user to the Profile page from the Profile page.
 * &#128100; Click the Profile button to take the user to the Profile page from the Add Cocktail page.
 * &#128272; Click the Profile button to take the user to the Profile page from the Manage Categories page.
+* &#128272; Click the Profile button to take the user to the Profile page from the Manage Users page.

 * &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Home page.
 * &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Profile page.
 * &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Add Cocktail page.
 * &#128272; Click the Add Cocktail button to take the user to the Add Cocktail page from the Manage Categories page.
+* &#128272; Click the Add Cocktail button to take the user to the Add Cocktail page from the Manage Users page.

 * &#128272; Click the Manage Categories button to take the user to the Manage Categories page from the Home page.
 * &#128272; Click the Manage Categories button to take the user to the Manage Categories page from the Profile page.
 * &#128272; Click the Manage Categories button to take the user to the Manage Categories page from the Add Cocktail page.
 * &#128272; Click the Manage Categories button to take the user to the Manage Categories page from the Manage Categories page.
+* &#128272; Click the Manage Categories button to take the user to the Manage Categories page from the Manage Users page.

 * &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Home page.
 * &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Profile page.
 * &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Add Cocktail page.
 * &#128272; Click the Log Out button to log the user out and take them to the Log In page from the Manage Categories page.
+* &#128272; Click the Log Out button to log the user out and take them to the Log In page from the Manage Users page.
 * &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Log In page.
 * &#128100; Click the Log Out button to log the user out and take them to the Log In page from the Register page.